 I read your latest article on Leblanc on Khoury.
 The musician is Floyd Leblanc.
 Fiddle player that originated with Bennie Hess and Virgil Bozman and the Oklahoma Tornadoes.
 Floyd had recorded the song Louisiana Stomp first with Virgil’s label O.T.
 Recording Company (#104-B)

 After Virgil folded the label, Khoury who helped finance it, picked it up along with his artists and started Khoury and Lyric.
 Khoury re-released the song on his label.
 (700-B)

-Howdy folks, I am back from Corsica isle (« l’île de Beauté ») where I visited my girl friend and did help her to set up her fairytales’ exhibition before children.
+Howdy folks, I am back from Corsica isle (“l’île de Beauté”) where I visited my girl friend and did help her to set up her fairytales’ exhibition in front of children.
 While I was there I couldn’t get access to my files, thus not allowing to myself to set up early June fortnight’s favorites.

 The third compere was TOMMY DURDEN.
 He had a long story as steel player for Tex Ritter, and later for Johnny Cash, and composer (e.g. « Honey bop » for Wanda Jackson).
 In 1951 on the Sahul Kahal’s Freedom label out of Houston, Texas, he cut the great « Hula boogie » (# 5025).
 Later on, he had his own version of « Heartbreak hotel » (« Moods » LP, religious songs), before relocating in Michigan.
 He retired in the early ’90s.